lorisandre/lorisandre.github.io/_news/announcement_3.md

 inline: true
 ---

-Prensenting at the <a href='https://www.parisschoolofeconomics.eu/en/research/academic-activity/seminars/regulation-and-environment-seminar/'>Regulation and Environment Seminar</a> of the Paris School of Economics.
+Presenting at the <a href='https://www.parisschoolofeconomics.eu/en/research/academic-activity/seminars/regulation-and-environment-seminar/'>Regulation and Environment Seminar</a> of the Paris School of Economics.